-Stormwater charges at the rate set annually by resolution of the town board, shall be billed to the owners of each parcel within the Yorkville Storm Water Utility at the same time and in the same manner as the town tax bill, as a charge for stormwater services.
+Stormwater charges at the rate set annually by resolution of the village board, shall be billed to the owners of each parcel within the Yorkville Storm Water Utility at the same time and in the same manner as the village tax bill, as a charge for stormwater services.
 The full stormwater charge shall be due with the first tax installment.
-Alternatively, stormwater charges may be levied and collected as a special charge against property in the town, under Wis.
+Alternatively, stormwater charges may be levied and collected as a special charge against property in the village, under Wis.
 Stat. § 66.0627 and as provided in this section.
 The mailing of the bill containing the stormwater charges shall serve as notice to the property owner that failure to pay the stormwater charges when due may result in the fee being levied, imposed and collected as a special charge, pursuant to the procedures set forth in Wis.
 Stat. § 66.0627.
-(Ord.
-No. 2011-02, § 1, 7-11-2011)